projectcaluma/projectcaluma.github.io/README.md

 Caluma provides first class support for such use cases by providing a service that allows you to:

 * Dynamically create complex forms
-* Define fine-grained permissions on form
+* Define fine-grained permissions
-* Implement declarative business process
+* Implement declarative business processes

 ## Why Caluma?